kevzero/book-list/README.md

   - you can implement the code to your own in your projects
   - you can suggest implementations
   - you can modify the code to improve it
+  - this project is at the beginning so it needs to be implemented...

 thank you for your commitment bye 👋🏼